CosmicPikachu001/s3air-vsmetalsonic/README.md

 Credits:

+-New Boss Theme arranged by Cosmic

--Metal Sonic Boss Theme 16-Bit Remix made by JustKam
+-Old Boss Theme 16-Bit Remix made by JustKam

 -Metal Sonic Sprites made by TannerTH25 and TheIrishSpriter